What is public involvement in research?

 Public involvement in research is research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.
 This includes, for example, working with research funders to prioritise research, offering advice as members of a project steering group, commenting on and developing research materials and undertaking interviews with research participants.

 When using the term ‘public’ we include patients, potential patients, carers and people who use health and social care services as well as people from organisations that represent people who use services.
+Also included are people with lived experience of one or more health conditions, whether they’re current patients or not.
 Whilst all of us are actual, former or indeed potential users of health and social care services, there is an important distinction to be made between the perspectives of the public and the perspectives of people who have a professional role in health and social care services.

-Further information about pubic involvement is available on the INVOLVE website:
+Further information about public involvement is available on the NIHR website

 What public involvement in research is not